NIST Radio Station WWVB

 Enhanced WWVB Broadcast Format Change

-Since October 29, 2012 at 1500 UTC (9:00 AM MDT), NIST Radio Station WWVB has been broadcasting a phase modulation (PM) time code protocol that has been added to the legacy AM/pulse-width-modulation signal.
+Since October 29, 2012 at 1500 UTC (9:00 AM MDT), NIST Radio Station WWVB has been broadcasting a phase modulated (PM) time code that has been added to the legacy AM/pulse-width-modulation signal.
 This enhancement to the broadcast, which has been tested throughout 2012, provides significantly improved performance in new products that are designed to receive it.
-Existing radio-controlled clocks and watches are not affected by this enhancement, and continue to work as before.
-A detailed technical description of the new format can be found here.
+Existing radio-controlled clocks and watches are not affected by this enhancement and continue to work as before.

-NIST radio station WWVB is located on the same site as WWV near Fort Collins, Colorado.
-The WWVB broadcasts are used by millions of people throughout North America to synchronize consumer electronic products like wall clocks, clock radios, and wristwatches.
-In addition, WWVB is used for high level applications such as network time synchronization and frequency calibrations.
+NIST radio station WWVB is located on the same site as NIST HF radio station WWV near Fort Collins, Colorado.
+The WWVB broadcasts are used by millions of people throughout North America to synchronize consumer electronic products like wall clocks, clock radios and wristwatches.
+In addition, WWVB may be used in other consumer timekeeping applications, such as appliances, cameras, and irrigation controllers, as well as in high level applications such as accurate time synchronization.

-WWVB continuously broadcasts digital time codes on a 60 kHz carrier that may serve as a stable frequency reference traceable to the national standard.
+WWVB continuously broadcasts digital time codes on a 60 kHz carrier that may serve as a stable frequency reference traceable to the national standard at NIST.
 The time codes are synchronized with the 60 kHz carrier and are broadcast continuously in two different formats at a rate of 1 bit per second using pulse width modulation (PWM) as well as phase modulation (PM).

-In the first of the two formats, based on PWM, which has been in use for several decades, the carrier power is reduced by 17 dB at the start of each second and restored to full power 0.2s later for a binary "0", 0.5s later for a binary "1", or 0.8s later to convey a position marker.
+In the first of the two formats, based on PWM, which has been in use for several decades, the carrier power is reduced by 17 dB at the start of each second and restored to full power 0.2 s later for a binary "0", 0.5 s later for a binary "1", or 0.8 s later to convey a position marker.
+The pulse-width modulated time code contains the year, day of year, hour, minute, UT1 time correction and flags that indicate the status of Daylight Saving Time, leap years, and leap seconds, as listed in the legacy WWVB time code format description and detailed in NIST Special Publication 432 (NIST Time and Frequency Services).

-In the second of the two formats, based on PM, which has been in use since October 29, 2012, binary-phase-shift-keying (BPSK) modulation is used, wherein the carrier's phase is unaffected when conveying a "0", and is inverted (i.e. 180-degree shifted) when conveying "1".
-This time code, also operating at a rate of 1 bit/sec, is delayed by 0.1s with respect to the first time code described above, such that 180-degree transitions in the carrier phase can only occur 0.1s after the 17dB power reduction that is created by the pulse-width-modulation.
+In the second of the two formats, based on PM, which has been in use since October 29, 2012, binary-phase-shift-keying (BPSK) modulation is used, wherein the carrier's phase is unaffected when conveying a "0" and is inverted (i.e. 180-degree shifted) when conveying "1".
+This time code, also operating at a rate of 1 bit/sec, is delayed by 0.1 s with respect to the first time code described above, such that 180-degree transitions in the carrier phase can only occur 0.1 s after the 17 dB power reduction that is created by the pulse-width-modulation.
+The phase-modulated information may take several different forms, with the basic one having a frame duration of one minute, as in the legacy AM/PWM broadcast.
 The data content, physical properties and scheduling features of this BPSK time code may be found here:

 Antenna and Transmitters